 4.4.
 The Senkou Span A (Leading Span A)

 The Senkou Span A establishes the faster edge of the Ichimoku Cloud.
-Its value is derived from the average of the Tenkan-sen and Kijun-sen
+It represents the midpoint of the short and medium-term price equilibrium, projected forward.

 4.5.
 The Senkou Span B (Leading Span B)

 The Senkou Span B serves as the Ichimoku Cloud’s slower-moving and more structurally significant boundary.
-Its value comes from the midpoint of the last 52 periods’ high and low
+It represents the long-term price equilibrium, giving the cloud its foundational strength.

 5. Core Ichimoku trading strategies for Forex